Prestige Water Butt FAQs

 5. Is the Prestige water butt suitable for my wall.

 The Prestige water butt is suitable for traditional solid brick construction.
 The fixings supplied are suitable for this construction type.
-If the property is different (e.g. timber, steel, concrete block, extruded/hollow brick) and alternative fixing method will be required to suit.
+If the property is different (e.g. timber, steel, concrete block, extruded/hollow brick) and alternative fixings will be required to suit.
+The fixings MUST NOT be fixed into mortar, which is much weaker than solid brick and has no holding strength.

 6. The brackets don't appear square, is that right?